GetTerminus/ngx-tools/ngx-tools/src/README.md

 #### `isString`

-Check if value is a String.
+Check if a value is a String.

 ```typescript
 import { isString } from '@terminus/ngx-tools';